Investing in ETFs vs Individual Stocks

 By Dale Gillham |

-Prior to the Global Financial Crisis (GFC) there was a significant surge in managed funds, largely due to the introduction of compulsory superannuation in 1992.
-However, investors began questioning the value of these investments, given that many funds under-performed the market or, at best, achieved returns of less than 8 per cent per annum over any 10-year period.
+Before the Global Financial Crisis (GFC) there was a significant surge in managed funds, largely due to the introduction of compulsory superannuation in 1992.
+However, investors began questioning the value of these investments, given that many funds under-performed the market or, at best, achieved returns of less than 8 per cent per annum over 10 years.

 The rise in ETFs came about because investors were seeking greater transparency and control over their investments following the fallout from the GFC.
 They also wanted a simpler way to invest that allowed them to diversify their risk at a lower cost.

 However, many investors have now started to question the value of investing in ETFs versus individual stocks.

 Which should you invest in ETFs versus individual stocks?

 An ETF is a listed managed fund that trades on the stock exchange just like individual stocks.
 ETFs provide investors with access to different asset classes such as stocks, commodities, bonds, debt or currencies.
 Similar to an unlisted managed fund, an equity ETF, for example, can be exposed to up to 200 shares or more, which endeavours to replicate the performance of a specific index or benchmark, such as the S&P/ASX 200 index.
 Although, depending on the asset class, ETFs may benchmark a currency such as the US dollar or a commodity such as gold.